Varun8177/Tata-1mg--clone/README.md

 <h1 align="center">CVAAK which is a replica of TATA 1MG.com</h1>
 <br />
-<strong>Bookwik.com  is Next-JS e-commerce web application that allows you to buy medicines online with effortable prices.
+<strong>CVAAK is Next-JS e-commerce web application that allows you to buy medicines online with effortable prices.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.</strong>

 <h2 align="center">🖥️ Tech Stack</h2>